Sabugy Futebol Clube

 Sabugy Futebol Clube is a Brazilian sports association, based in the city of Santa Luzia, in the state of Paraíba.
 It currently competes in the Campeonato Paraibano de Futebol - Segunda Divisão.

 History

-Sabugy was founded on April 9, 1923 Its first president was Manoel Bianor de Freitas.
-On September 7, 1923, he played his first match, winning over São Mamede Esporte Clube, by the score of 1–0.
+Sabugy was founded on April 9, 1923.
+Its first president was Manoel Bianor de Freitas.
+On September 7, 1923, he played his first match, winning over São Mamede Esporte Clube, by a score of 1–0.
 The team was lined up with: Gil Gonçalves, Manoel Medeiros, Solon Machado, Chico Graciano, Manoel Pequeno, Aderbal Vilar, Chico Soares, Moacir Medeiros, Manoel Bianor de Freitas, Manoel Benício and Noberto Baracuy.

 Until the 1960s, Luís Marinho highlights the victories obtained in Caicó and São José do Seridó (Rio Grande do Norte), including winning twice the selection of Caicó.
 He won a trophy in dispute with a team from the city of Patos, and finally won the competition organized by teams from São Mamede, Juazeirinho, Santa Luzia and Soledade, Paraíba.